asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 <br />

-See the sorter version of the above blastn output file (Fig. 4).
+See the sorted version of the above blastn output file (Fig. 4).

 <p align="center">